May 31, 2020 Fouled Cooling Coils

 Because the coil is the point where heat is removed from conditioned spaces, the impact of a poorly performing or fouled coil can be numerous:

-- System Efficiency: Biofilm acts as an insulator and prevents the efficient transfer of heat to the cooling coil.
+- Coil-Heat Transfer Efficiency: Biofilm acts as an insulator and prevents the efficient transfer of heat to the cooling coil.
 This also means the system must work harder to provide the necessary amount of cooling and airflow to maintain set temperatures.

 - Occupant Health: Fouled coils contain biofilm and mold spores that can harbor pathogens and odors that create poor indoor air quality.
-According to an article from ACHR News, the spores in the air can aggravate asthma, as well as other upper respiratory symptoms.
+According to an article from ACHR News, the spores in the air can aggravate asthma and other upper respiratory symptoms.
 It will also contribute to fatigue and common sinus infections.

 UV-C: A Cost-effective Solution